 Figures 2 to 5 show the results of the segmentation process.
 In Figure 2 we can see the initial image before any processing, in Figure 3 we have the image segmentation, in Figure 4 the boundaries of the latter and, finally, in Figure 5 a representation of the result using HSV to RGB transformation.

-User can preview the final result of the segmentation function by choosing the size of the preview image as a percentage of the initial one.
+Users can preview the final result of the segmentation function by choosing the size of the preview image as a percentage of the initial one.
 This offers significant computational savings and faster processing, without leading to results that are far from the corresponding using the initial image in full size.
-Below we can see an example, where in Figure 6 is the initial image, in Figure 7 we have the 50% preview of its segmentation and in Figure 8 the 25% preview.
+Below we can see an example, wherein Figure 6 is the initial image and in Figure 7 we have the 50% preview of its segmentation.

-Using this operation we can merge segments that have been created using a segmentation process, so that we will generate a new bigger segment that will include the areas of the image that belonged to the initial segments before.
-As we can observe in Figure 9, the only thing that we need to do is to set the segments that we want to merge, using the ROI tool of the platform.
-Then, we apply merging and we have the result presented in Figure 10.
+Using this operation we can merge segments that have been created using a segmentation process so that we will generate a new bigger segment that will include the areas of the image that belonged to the initial segments before.
+As we can observe in Figure 8, the only thing that we need to do is to set the segments that we want to merge, using the ROI tool of the platform.
+Then, we apply the merging and we have the result presented in Figure 9.

-This function gives the opportunity of refinement of one or more segments, aiming in results that are closer to each user needs.
-User marks the regions for refinement, where the selected ROI has to be located clearly inside a single segment.
-In case that more than one segments are planned to be refined, each one has to be marked with a separate ROI.
+This function gives the opportunity of refinement of one or more segments, aiming in results that are closer to each user’s needs.
+The user marks the regions for refinement, where the selected ROI has to be located clearly inside a single segment.
+In case that more than one segment is planned to be refined, each one has to be marked with a separate ROI.
 Then, the algorithm is applied again only for the requested segments performing a more “strict” segmentation.
 This happens using a new value for the γ parameter that is chosen by the user as a percentage of the initial one, which is placed at the top of the interface.
-Figures 11 and 12 show the results for such a process, if we use the 10% of the initial value of γ for the refinement.
+Figures 10 and 11 show the results for such a process if we use 10% of the initial value of γ for the refinement.

 M. Storath and A. Weinmann, Fast partitioning of vector-valued images, SIAM J. Imaging Sciences, 7(3):1826-1852, 2014.